sanderdevries/sanderdevries.github.io/_pages/publications.md

 # Work in Progress

 <p align="justify">
-"From Parents’ Cradle to Children’s Career: Intergenerational Effects of Parental Investments", with Nadine Ketel and Maarten Lindeboom.
+"From Parents’ Cradle to Children’s Career: Intergenerational Effects and Complementarities of Childhood Advantage", with Nadine Ketel and Maarten Lindeboom.
 <a href="https://sanderdevries.github.io/intergenerationalBirthOrder.pdf" style="color: black;">Working paper</a>.
 <p align="justify">